TIGRLab/datman/docs/datman_conf.rst

     indicate that the form is complete.
   * Accepted values: a list of strings or a string.
   * Default: '2'
-* **RedcapComments**:
+* **RedcapSubj**:

-  * Description: The name of the survey field that holds comments from the RA who attended the scan.
+  * Description: The name of the survey field that holds the session ID
-  * Default: 'cmts'
+  * Default: 'par_id'
 * **RedcapToken**:

   * Description: The name of the file that will hold the token to access REDCap's API.
 The file should be stored in the study metadata folder and be readable to the user(s) who will run any of datman's redcap scripts.
-    If undefined the environment variable REDCAP_TOKEN will be used instead.
+    If undefined, the environment variable REDCAP_TOKEN will be used instead.
     Note that, unlike the RedcapToken setting, the REDCAP_TOKEN variable should contain the token itself and not the name of a file to read a token from.
 * **UsesRedcap**:

   * Description: Indicates whether to expect a redcap 'scan completed' survey